saturnlighting/literature-review/README.md

 <!-- I could also divide the section on quantitative studies and objective and subjective. -->

-Previous research has found a positive association between street lighting and active travel and physical activity (Bonaccorsi et al.
+Previous research has found a positive association between street lighting and physical activity (PA) and active travel (AT).
+In children (Prince et al. 2022) and older people (Bonaccorsi et al. 2020).
-2020).

 <!-- Add perhaps other reviews.
 I should not include reviews on our papers reviewed! -->

 Street lighting increases cyclists’ sense of safety at night by helping